hectorzaragoza/typescript/udemyTS/README.md

 Clarify misconceptions: "favor object composition over class inheritance" Composition - Instead of a window being a rectangle, it should have a rectangle (or a circle) This fuels code reuse.
 (A class that references to another object - a window class with a dimension property that references another class(rectangle, circle, etc.))
 - JS community is confusing composition for multiple inheritance.
-- One (main) object has references to other objects.
+- One (main, can also be thought of as a coordinator) object has references to other objects.
 The main object, delegates certain specific behaviors to those other objects.
+- Composition and Delegation.